alex-galey/whatsapp_spam_bot/README.md

-# WhatsApp Anti-Spam Bot
+# WhatsApp Anti-Spam Bot for Kawan Community

-This bot monitors WhatsApp community groups for spam and investment scams.
+This bot monitors Kawan Community groups for spam and investment scams.
+It automatically detects all subgroups that are part of the Kawan Community and sends notifications when potential spam is detected.

+## Setup

+### Configure the bot:
+1. Copy `.env.example` to `.env`:
+   - Windows: `copy .env.example .env`
+   - macOS/Linux: `cp .env.example .env`
+2. Edit `.env` and set your phone number in `WARNING_RECIPIENT`
+   - Use international format with or without + sign
+   - Example: +31612345678 or 31612345678

 ## Quick Start